 Use the unit that’s stuitable for what you’re doing.
 Examples:

-• Percentage unit is stuiable when you define something related to its container.
+- Percentage unit is stuiable when you define something related to its container.

-• Pixel could be suitable when you really need a small value (1px, 2px … etc) instead of using rem and to avoid some bugs that happen with subpixel rendering.
+- Pixel could be suitable when you really need a small value (1px, 2px … etc) instead of using

-• Do not use any unit when the value is zero except when you define a time value.
+.
+The only exception to use a unit is usually when we need to vertically align the text withing a container with a fixed height. - Do not use any unit when the value is zero except when you define a time value.

-• It’s usually a bad idea to use em for text generated from a WYSIWYG editor.
+for text generated from a WYSIWYG editor.

 /* Don't do that */